THE FOUNDERS STORY

-It all started at a traffic light in Port Moody British Columbia, when Justin Schroenn turned to his brothers Matthew and Gareth and blurted out the words, “What if we invented this”!
+Moments of inspiration happen in the least likely places.
+The flash which led to the invention of Swmbrd came at a traffic light in Port Moody, British Columbia when Justin Schroenn turned to his brother Matthew and blurted out the words, “What if we invented this?”